Holic75/KingmakerRebalance/README.md

 - Acid Fog spell effect was changed to work as in pnp,
 - Mystic Theurge now receives spell synthesis ability at level 10,
 - Vital Strike now works with ranged attacks,
-- Sylvan Sorcerer druid level for animal companion progression is equal to his class level - 4 (min 1)
+- Sylvan Sorcerer druid level for animal companion progression is equal to his class level - 4 (min 1),
+- Empyreal sorceror no longer receives wings,
+- Celestial Sorcerer receives wings at lvl 9 and does not receive heavenly aura,
+- Abyssal bloodline sorcerer no longer receives wings.

 Original game bug fixes:
 - Vital Strike now takes standard action and extra damage dice are no longer multplied on critical hits,